kucherol/React_feedbackApp/README.md

 # React Feedback App

-This is a project from my React Front To Back course.
+This is a small pet project on React course.
 It allows users to add, update and delete feedback.
-It uses a mock REST api with json-server.

 This project goes over all of the fundamentals of React including...